 Subsequently, the price sideways, but the indicator falls, then after many weeks, it returns to an OverBought area.

-This too, however, is a characteristic of the indicator, in fact, an oscillator moves both when the price has a clear direction and when the price sideways.
+However, this is a characteristic of the indicator; in fact, an oscillator moves both when the price has a clear direction and when the price sideways.

 When the RSI signals the market entry, the price could:

 - keep moving in the same direction, and we will have a loss